Understanding California’s Open Carrying of Firearms Laws

 Violation of the California Penal Code § 12025, “carrying a concealed weapon” law, you will have no protection by the open carry laws.
 Open carry is the right to carry a firearm openly in public.
 In specific circumstances, numerous other California gun laws will prohibit the carrying of a firearm legally.
 Most of all, it is important to ensure you are not violating any of these other statutes when carrying a gun.

 What about when you are going to and from the gun range, or gunsmith, for example?
 California Penal Code § 12012 is the state’s code for the carrying of a concealed weapon law, and if you violate this code, then you will not be protected by the open carry laws.
 This is true because of open carry is the carrying of a firearm plainly and openly in public.

 So you could carry the unloaded gun and ammunition separately unless you used it in a felony.
 But if used in a crime, your gun was deemed “loaded.”
 The law permitted residents to carry a loaded weapon.

 But that was only in specific situations like:

 - On private property

-Certain businesses, in which you have at least a “possessory” interest in, and have the right to exclude others from it, or control the activities within it.
-So if a police officer stops you, and even if it is in a location that is not prohibited from opening carry a firearm, you are obligated to allow them to inspect your weapon, so they can make sure it is not loaded.
-Failing to do this, will give the police officers probably cause to arrest you.
+Certain businesses, in which you have at least a “possessory” interest in, can exclude others, or control the activities within.
+So even if a police officer stops you in a location not prohibited from opening carry a firearm, you must let them inspect your weapon.
+Most of all, cops inspect to assure you have an unloaded weapon.
+If not, the police officers have probable cause to arrest you.

-California Penal Code 417 PC states that even when you are compliant with the open carry laws in the state, your weapon is unloaded, as well as visible, in a location where it is legal; you may not use the weapon to intimidate or threaten any person.
+California Penal Code § 417 states those compliant with the open carry laws must have unloaded weapons.
+In fact, it must remain visible, in a location where it is legal.
+Also, you may not use the gun to intimidate or threaten any person.
 It is likely if you pull your firearm in a threatening, angry or rude manner that prosecutors will charge you with a crime.